Salary Slip Format

 - Medical Insurance

 - Enter deductions for health insurance premiums paid by the employee.
-Group health insurance premiums are often shared between employer and employee and may qualify for tax benefits under Section 80D.
+Group health insurance premiums are often shared between employer and employee and may qualify for tax benefits under Section 80D of the Income Tax Act.

 - Gross Earnings

-- Total of all earnings before any deductions are applied.
+- Enter the gross earnings.
+It is the total of all earnings before any deductions are applied.

 - Total Deductions

-- Sum of all deductions from the gross earnings.
+- Enter total deducations, which are the sum of all deductions from the gross earnings.

 - Total Net Payable